—story by by Kate Prengaman

 —photos by by TJ Mullinax

 Editor’s note: In the weeks since this article was written, the dissolution of the BC Tree Fruits Cooperative moved ahead.
-The cooperative filed for creditor protection in early August, and court filings show that it owed $65 million to various creditors, including $50 million to the Canadian Imperial Bank of Commerce and tens of thousands, each, to many of its 200 or so growers.
+The cooperative filed for creditor protection in early August, and court filings show that it owed $65 million CAN to various creditors, including $50 million to the Canadian Imperial Bank of Commerce and tens of thousands, each, to many of its 200 or so growers.
 Some of the cooperative’s assets, including packing lines, box fillers and bagging stations from one warehouse, were auctioned off in early September.
 The Oliver packing house, with its new line, will be auctioned off as well, and other properties are up for sale.

-In addition, CBC News reports that a pharmaceutical company, NOVEM Pharmaceuticals, has leased the co-op’s primary controlled atmosphere storage facility — as a deal moves through to purchase it — so that this year’s crop can be stored.
+In addition, CBC News reported that a pharmaceutical company, NOVEM Pharmaceuticals, has leased the co-op’s primary controlled atmosphere storage facility — as a deal moves through to purchase it — so that this year’s crop can be stored.

 The provincial government announced several programs to aid growers impacted by the cooperative’s sudden closure.
 Those include a $4 million bridge financing program to help co-op growers who are owed returns from last year’s harvest continue operating while the court process continues.
 This will be facilitated by the Investment Agriculture Foundation of BC, which will assume the growers’ position as a creditor while the court process moves forward and eventually recoup the funds owed to growers, according to a news release.